-The motivation for including user-perceived performance in any objective function is clear: the ultimate goal of computer systems design is to satisfy the user.
+The motivation for including user-perceived performance in any objective function is clear: an optimization ultimately aims to satisfy the user.
 However, the difficulty in optimizing directly for user-perceived performance is in finding a corresponding metric that can be efficiently measured at runtime.
 For interactive applications, the events occurring on the input/output devices are good candidates for measuring user satisfaction with performance.
 However, input events are rare compared to output events.
 Therefore, considering output to the user is preferable for estimating the performance experienced by the user.
 Of all the types of output supplied to the user, graphics are used in the highest proportion of applications.
-Therefore, we considered exploiting properties of the display to estimate user-perceived performance.
+Therefore, exploiting properties of the display to estimate user-perceived performance is a good alternative.

-Given an application that only changes the display, it is plausible that the frame sequence and frame rate are indications of the user-perceived performance of that application.
+Given an application that only changes the display, it is plausible that the frame sequence and frame rate are indications of the userperceived performance of that application.
 For example, if there are two architectural alternatives that result in identical frame sequences and frame rates, we can reasonably say that these architectures provide the same user-perceived performance.
-And even if there is some degradation in video output, this degradation may be offset by reductions in power consumption that ultimately lead to the same user-perceived performance.

-Trading off video output for power consumption requires knowledge of when the video output has degraded beyond a level acceptable to the user.
-Ghinea and Thomas [2005] have done a perceptual study showing that varying both the color depth and the frame rate has a significant effect on user satisfaction with performance.
+Ghinea and Thomas [8] have done a perceptual study showing that varying both the color depth and the frame rate has a significant effect on user satisfaction with performance.
 However, extracting the exact frame rate and color depth information would require changes in the application or OS.
 Hence, we decided to employ a metric that is independent of the application and easily measurable: the rate of pixel intensity change over time.
-This captures the combination of color depth and frame rate.
+This captures the combination of these two metrics.

-I built the experimental framework for testing this metric, and Arindam performed an experiment to understand the relationships between instruction throughput, rate of pixel change, and user-perceived performance.
-In these experiments, we measured the number of instructions-per-second (IPS) on a 2.13 GHz Intel Pentium

-M-based laptop (please see Section 4.1 for further details on the experimental study environment) for three applications: a 3D Shockwave animation, a DVD quality video, and a 3D video game.
+We have performed a set of experiments to understand the relationships between instruction throughput, rate of pixel change, and user-perceived performance.
+In these experiments, we measured the number of instructions-per-second (IPS) on a 2.13 GHz Intel Pentium M-based laptop (please see Section 4.1 for further details on the experimental study environment) for three applications: a 3D Shockwave animation, a DVD quality video, and a 3D video game.
 We also measured the changes in intensity in the red, green, and blue channels of some of the pixels being used to display these applications using the method described in Section 3.1, and averaged these changes together for each time instance to obtain the Average Pixel Change (APC).
 The procedure to calculate APC is presented in Table 1.
 We repeated these measurements at all six available processor operating frequencies.

-FIGURE 1.
-IPS AND APC CURVE
+Figure 1.
+IPS and APC curve